 What if my child is part of the outbreak but I did not see him or her eat an I.M.
 Healthy product?

-A lawsuit is still possible because the most important evidence in these cases is test results on E. coli bacteria found in the people sickened and in product.
+A lawsuit is still possible because the most important evidence in these cases is test results on E. coli bacteria found in the people sickened and in the product.
 If your child is part of this outbreak, it means E. coli bacteria were found in your child’s stool sample and that further testing determined the DNA fingerprint of that bacteria matched the DNA fingerprint of bacteria found in the other victims and in unopened jars of I.M.
 Healthy SoyNut Butter.
-Finding this DNA fingerprint is generally done with pulsed-field gel electrophoresis (PFGE) and/or whole genome sequencing (WGS), which is newer technology.
+Finding this DNA fingerprint is generally done with pulsed-field gel electrophoresis (PFGE) and/or whole-genome sequencing (WGS), which is newer technology.

 Because your child is part of this outbreak, it means he or she was sickened by the same food as the other people sickened in the outbreak.
 That is evidence enough to win full and fair compensation, which can be millions.
 Our law firm just won $7.55 million for a little girl who suffered permanent kidney damage from E. coli and hemolytic uremic syndrome.